 Q: What should I do if I hurt my elbow?

 Having a functional elbow to perform everyday functions may not be something you think about very often.
 Unless something goes wrong.
 Living with elbow pain can make the simplest of tasks challenging.
-If you’ve sustained an injury after a fall, playing tennis, playing with your grandchild, or anything in-between call or click today to be seen to schedule an appointment!
+If you’ve sustained an injury after a fall, playing tennis, playing with your grandchild, or anything in-between call to schedule an appointment!

 Q: What should I do if my hand or wrist hurts?

 There are few pains worse than getting a hand shut in a car door or sustaining a wrist injury.
 Most daily tasks, from typing to opening a door, or turning on a faucet require the use of the hand and wrist.
 A sudden injury or chronic pain might make these mundane duties difficult.
 Carle MCO is home to Central Illinois’ premier hand and wrist specialist, Dr. Jerome Oakey.
-Call or click today to stop living in pain!
+Call to schedule an appointment!